Subspace-Boosted Model Merging: Experiments

-\textbf{Selecting Optimal Experts For Better Performance.} Another benefit of HO-GSVD is the ability to use its decomposition to compare the relative significance of a certain subspace for matrix $A_i$ compared to matrix $A_j$, as described in Sec.~\ref{subsection:hosb}.
-However, choosing the optimal models out of a selection of choices is a combinatorially complex problem (e.g., selecting 6 models out of 20, there are nearly 40,000 possible permutations).
-HO-GSVD enables us to break down the problem.
-We utilize the previously defined alignment matrix, where the higher the value for a pair of models ($A_i$, $A_j$), the easier it is to merge both models with reduced interference.
-An example of an alignment matrix is presented in Fig.~\ref{fig:model_alignment}.
+HO-GSVD enables us to utilize the previously defined \textit{Alignment Matrix}, where the higher the value for a pair of models ($A_i$, $A_j$), the easier it is to merge both models with reduced interference.
+An example of an \textit{Alignment matrix} is presented in Fig.~\ref{fig:model_alignment}.
 Higher scores correspond to models that are more well aligned (easier to merge).

-We offer a simple use-case for this property: choosing 8 models (see appendix for more details) out of a pool of 14 candidate models.
-We perform experiments and report the results in Table~\ref{tab:expert_select}, when randomly selecting the models and when optimizing the selection with HO-GSVD.
-We evaluate the performance across 3 in-distribution tasks (Pool) and 3 out-of-distribution tasks (Ext).
-We report the mean performance over 10 random draws for random selection.
-HO-GSVD candidate selection increases the performance of in-distribution tasks ($72.9\%\rightarrow{}75.7\%$), while maintaining performance on external tasks (more experiments are presented in supplementary).
+To demonstrate the effectivenss of the \textit{Alignment Matrix} for 20 ViT models (more results in Supplementary Sec.~\ref{sec:add_ho_gsvd}) for expert selection, we design an experiment to construct a merged model of 8 experts.
+Three of these experts are pre-selected to cover in-distribution (Pool) tasks.
+The remaining five are chosen from 14 candidates either via a random baseline (averaged over 10 draws) or our proposed method, which selects models that minimize interference with the pre-selected Pool tasks.

+The final merged models are evaluated on the Pool tasks as well as a separate set of 3 out-of-distribution (OOD) tasks.
+As shown in Table~\ref{tab:expert_select}, our proposed method improves in-distribution performance, boosting accuracy from 72.9\% to 75.7\% while maintaining performance on OOD tasks.
+This result demonstrates the efficacy of applying HO-GSVD for model selection.